panda3d/panda3d-docs/pipeline/converting-from-blender.rst

 as it is not compatible with the latest version of Blender, 2.80.
 Instead, we recommend the use of blend2bam, or to export to the glTF 2.0 format.

+Please note that some of these tools rely on features that were introduced in Panda3D 1.10.8, so please make sure you are using the latest stable version of Panda3D.

 .. contents::
    :local: